user8595/user8595.github.io/README.md

 ### Updating hugo-PaperMod

-Go to root folder of site, then run this command.
+Go to root folder of site, then run this command:

 ```bash
 git submodule update --remote --merge